appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 * **Connection Mode:** This refers to the permission granted to Appsmith when establishing a connection to the database.
 The two available modes are:

    * **Read Only:** This mode gives Appsmith read-only permission on the database.
 This allows you to only fetch data from the database.
    * **Read / Write:** This mode gives Appsmith both read and write permissions on the database.
-This allows you to execute all CRUD queries.

 * **Connection Type:** This refers to the method used to establish a connection between a client and a database.
 You are required to select any one of the available connection types:

-  * **Direct Connection**: This connection type enables you to connect directly to a mongo instance.
+  * **Direct Connection**: This connection type enables you to connect directly to a MongoDB instance.
-  * **Replicate Set**: This connection type enables you to connect to a group of mongo instances.
+  * **Replicate Set**: This connection type enables you to connect to a set of MongoDB instances.

 * **Host Address:** Provide the hostname or IP address.
 You can specify multiple host addresses for a replicate set.
 If you have an [SRV URI](https://docs.mongodb.com/manual/reference/connection-string/#dns-seed-list-connection-format), please follow [these](#connect-using-srv-uri) steps to connect to your MongoDB instance.